amfairley/memorycards/README.md

     - Accessibility

 #### Viability and Feasibility
-Followed is an analysis of the above value and user and business needs ranked from 1 (least important/viable) to 5 (most important/viable):
+Followed is an analysis of the above user and business needs ranked from 1 (least important/viable) to 5 (most important/viable):
 |   Task |   Importance | Viability/Feasibility |
 | --------- | ------------- | ----------------- |
 | Card Memory Game | 5 | 5 |